Drop your tone of voice at the end of important statements.

 - Try to engage with your whole audience by presenting to everyone on the panel.

-4. Don't start until you are ready
+Don't start until you are ready

-Practice is essential for a good presentation
+Practice is essential for an effective presentation

 - Practise your presentation out loud so that you feel comfortable with the timing and speaking at a measured pace (it is a cardinal sin to miss time a presentation and run over).

 - Practise your presentation out loud so that you feel comfortable projecting your voice.

-- Try to anticipate the type of questions you might get from your audience and think about how you will respond to these.
+Try to anticipate the type of questions you might get from your audience and think about how you will respond to these.
 Do a final dress rehearsal the day before so that you are happy that everything works well together.